AlanGreyjoy/sipharmony-device-manager/README.md

 The Sipharmony Device Manager is a fast and lightweight device and provisioning server for VoIP IP phones.
 It is designed to be used with the Wazo-Platform.

+The device manager and provisioning server will borrow the concept of "Provisioning keys" from the Wazo-Platform.
+This will allow you to provision devices with a simple URL and a device key.
+The device manager will then take care of the rest 🥳

+## Features

 - Provision devices with any subdomain and/or FQDN + `/provisioning/{deviceKey}` endpoint

-## Features

 - Device provisioning
 - Device management
 - Device monitoring